findthefunction/goldendwarf/NLP_analysis/README.md

         - strong tolerance for micro-blog-type slang and utf-8 encoded emoji recognition
 - Cons
     - The model can't always recognize typos and will analyze such words as out-of-vocabulary words.
-    - Vader is a pre-trained model and therefore is less malleable that creating a custom machine learning model.
-Creating a custom model, however, would require a subjective classification of tweets that the model would need to be trained on, and therefore could be extremely suceptible to overfitting.
+    - Vader is a pre-trained model and therefore is less malleable than creating a custom machine learning model.
+A custom model, however, would require a subjective classification of tweets that the model would need to be trained on, and therefore could be extremely susceptible to overfitting.
 Furthermore, it would lack many of the complexities several of the popular sentiment models already contain, which are used extensively to determine sentiment in contexts such as twitter.
 This is, however, still most definitely a look toward future analysis.

 ### Visualizations
-- A bar chart is outputted reflecting total number of tweets and average polarity scores for each sentiment category (ie positive, negative, neutral).
-- Word cloud visualization is also outputted.
+A bar chart is outputted reflecting total number of tweets and average polarity scores for each sentiment category (ie positive, negative, neutral).
+A Word cloud visualization is also outputted.

 ## Files
 - See [Twitter_NLP.ipynb](https://github.com/findthefunction/goldendwarf/blob/main/NLP_analysis/Twitter_NLP.ipynb) to see NLP process in full.